 Are you about that carry-on only life?
 I am.
-I do it because it’s practical– I hate waiting for my luggage after I get off the plane.
+I travel with only hand luggage because it’s practical– I hate waiting for my bags after I get off the plane.

 I also do it because after being stranded for 48 hours without a change of clothes in both Buenos Aires and Berlin due to my checked baggage vanishing into thin air, I prefer to have all my accoutrements with me at all points of my journey, if possible.